hannesdelbeke/brain/custom icons in Blender.md

-by default Blender only supports icons in the [icon items](https://docs.blender.org/api/current/bpy_types_enum_items/icon_items.html) enum
+By default Blender only supports icons in the [icon items](https://docs.blender.org/api/current/bpy_types_enum_items/icon_items.html) enum

-Operator takes 2 kwargs (e.g. see [the UILayout docs](https://docs.blender.org/api/current/bpy.types.UILayout.html))
+Creating an operator takes 2 kwargs (e.g. see [the UILayout docs](https://docs.blender.org/api/current/bpy.types.UILayout.html))
 - `icon_value` is the icon ID
 - `icon` is the icon name from the default icon items enum